pasalino/pokemon_description_service/README.md

 * Run suite with `npm run test`

 **Important:** to avoid messages in test output use `-1` value in LOG_LEVEL environment variable

+## Use Docker

+For create and use Docker Image

+* Create `.env.docker` file from `.env_dist` template. (see Env Variables chapter)
+* Build image with command `npm run build:docker`.
+The command create an image tagged as 'pokemon_descriptions_service'
+* Run docker with follow command:
+  `docker run  -p PORT:PORT pokemon_descriptions_service`
+  change PORT with port number used in env file
+* You can access to server using browser or Rest Client (see Api Documentation)

 ## Env Variables